 Ophthalmoscopy (also called fundoscopy or a fundoscopic exam) is a common procedure performed by an eye doctor.
 Pediatricians and general practitioners may also include ophthalmoscopy in routine physical exams.

-The exam involves the use of special lenses and bright, direct light to provide a better view of the back of the eye — specifically, the retina, optic nerve and blood vessels.
+The exam involves the use of special lenses and bright, direct light to provide a detailed view of the back of the eye — specifically, the retina, optic nerve and blood vessels.

 What can ophthalmoscopy detect?

-Fundoscopic exam findings can reveal or rule out many different disorders that manifest in the back of the eye, some more serious than others.
+Fundoscopic exam findings can reveal or rule out many different diseases and conditions that manifest in the back of the eye, some of which may be more serious than others.

 If ophthalmoscopy appears normal, your eye doctor will see a normally functioning retina and blood vessels that show no signs of concern.

-If your doctor sees something unusual, it may be a sign or result of one of the following issues:
+If your doctor sees something abnormal, it may be a sign or result of one of the following eye conditions:

 SEE RELATED: Eye exams: 5 reasons why they are important